-- further detail if required, (iii) typically, the outline reason for or nature of the correction, and (iv) sometimes, evidence justifying the proposed correction. - (4) A Transaction Correction notification sent by Post Office to a branch is a proposal, not an instruction, and it does not take effect unless and until accepted by the Subpostmaster concerned.
+- (3) A Transaction Correction notification includes (i) a description of the transaction to be corrected, (ii) the contact details of an employee of Post Office who will provide further detail if required, (iii) typically, the outline reason for or nature of the correction, and (iv) sometimes, evidence substantiating the proposed correction. - (4) A Transaction Correction notification sent by Post Office to a branch is a proposal, not an instruction, and it does not take effect unless and until accepted by the Subpostmaster concerned.
 On receiving a Transaction Correction notification, the Subpostmaster can either accept the correction or dispute it. - (5) On the Horizon screen, there are two ways for a Subpostmaster to accept a Transaction Correction.
 He or she may "accept" the Transaction Correction: this immediately increases or decreases the cash or stock position (as appropriate) in the branch's accounts as recorded on Horizon.
-Alternatively, he or she may "settle centrally" the Transaction Correction: this causes the value of the Transaction Correction to be transferred to his or her personal account with Post Office.
+Alternatively, he or she may "settle centrally" any Transaction Correction worth more than £150: this causes the value of the Transaction Correction to be transferred to his or her personal account with Post Office.
 Unless a dispute is lodged with Post Office (see below), Post Office assumes that the Subpostmaster accepts the validity of the Transaction Correction that has been settled centrally and will in due course pay or collect any money due to or from the Subpostmaster.
-This process is addressed in [page ref] of the operating manual entitled "Branch Trading: balancing and dispatch of documents" ("The Branch Trading Manual"). - (6) If the Subpostmaster wishes to query or dispute the Transaction Correction, he or she should contact the person identified in the Transaction Correction notification.
-This process is identified in [page ref] of the Branch Trading Manual.
-If, having discussed the matter and reviewed any further information provided by the person identified, the Subpostmaster wishes to dispute the proposed Transaction Correction, he or she will settle it centrally and lodge a dispute with the Post Office by contacting the Helpline.
-This process transfers the value of the Transaction Correction to the Subpostmaster's personal account with Post Office and causes a block to be placed of the value transferred to the personal account whilst the dispute is resolved (see paragraph [XX 34(4)] below).
+This process is addressed in 30 of the operating manual entitled "Branch Trading: balancing and dispatch of documents" ("Branch Trading Manual"). - (6) If the Subpostmaster wishes to query or dispute the Transaction Correction, he or she should contact the person identified in the Transaction Correction notification.
+This process is identified in page 34 of the Branch Trading Manual.
+If, having discussed the matter and reviewed any further information provided by the person identified, the Subpostmaster wishes to dispute the proposed Transaction Correction, he or she should accept it or settle it centrally and then lodge a dispute with the Post Office by contacting the Helpline.
+This process, in effect, transfers the value of the Transaction Correction to the Subpostmaster's personal account with Post Office and causes a block to be placed of the value transferred to the personal account whilst the dispute is resolved (see paragraph [XX 34(4)] below).